jcable/ebu-tt-live-toolkit/docs/source/denesting.rst

 function to reduce the number of divs in the resulting file.

+In the combined divs, every p element should have the same region as its parent div.
+Any p elements that specify a different region to their inherited region are removed here: as per TTML semantics, such p elements are never presented.
+The
+:py:func:`ebu_tt_live.node.denester.DenesterNode.check_p_regions`
-In the combined divs, every p element should have the same region as its parent div, or be removed.
-The :py:func:`ebu_tt_live.node.denester.DenesterNode.check_p_regions` function iterates through the divs that have an assigned region and removes any p where its region does not match.
+function iterates through the divs that have an assigned region and removes any p where its region does not match.